 Classification.
 There is the option in A.P.G.
 II (2003) of placing the two parts of this quite well characterised clade in separate families, but combination seems in order (A.P.G.
 III 2009).

-TRIMENIACEAE Gibbs, nom. cons.
-Back to Austrobaileyales
+TRIMENIACEAE Gibbs, nom. cons. - Back to Austrobaileyales

-Trees or lianes; 5-O-methyl flavonols, flavones +, alkaloids?; primary stem with separate bundles; (vessels in radial multiples); rays 6-9-seriate; (secondary phloem with broad rays); mucilage cells +; leaves opposite, lamina margins entire or toothed; inflorescence axillary (terminal), branched; plants monoecious or flowers perfect; receptacle small; P 2-many, outer in pairs, otherwise spiral; A 6-25, anthers latrorse to extrorse (± introrse), connective somewhat prolonged; pollen disulcate, polyporate or inaperturate, monads or tetrads, endexine lamellate; G 1 (2), style 0, stigma ± penicillate; ovule 1/carpel, pendulous, micropyle bistomal, parietal tissue 9-30+ cells across, nucellar cap ca 6 cells across, hypostase +; megaspore mother cells at base of nucellus, embryo sac much elongated (few), reaching micropyle; seed with a circular cap; testa vascularized, almost all cell walls thick, outer layers lignified, palisade, (mesotesta not lignified); thin layer of nucellus persistent, embryo suspensor multicellular, multiseriate; n = 9, x = 7 (?6, ?8).
+Trees or lianes; 5-O-methyl flavonols, flavones +, alkaloids?; primary stem with separate bundles; (vessels in radial multiples); rays 6-9-seriate; (secondary phloem with broad rays); (nodes 1:4); lamina margins entire or toothed; inflorescence axillary (terminal), branched; plants monoecious or flowers perfect; receptacle small; P 2-many, deciduous, not attractive, outer members in pairs [bracteoles, etc.?]; A 6-25, anthers latrorse to extrorse (± introrse), connective somewhat prolonged; pollen disulcate, pantoporate or inaperturate, monads or tetrads, endexine lamellate; G 1 (2), style 0, stigma ± penicillate; compitum necessarily 0; ovule 1/carpel, pendulous, ?type, micropyle bistomal, parietal tissue 9-30+ cells across, nucellar cap ca 6 cells across, hypostase +; megaspore mother cells at base of nucellus, embryo sac much elongated (few), reaching micropyle; seed with a circular cap; testa vascularized, almost all cell walls thick, outer layers lignified, palisade, (mesotesta not lignified); thin layer of nucellus persistent, embryo suspensor multicellular, multiseriate; n = 9, x = 7 (?6, ?8).

-1-2[list]/6.
+1 [list]/6.
 New Guinea and S.E.
-Australia to Fiji (map: from van Balgooy 1975; Philipson 1986b).
+Australia to Fiji.
+Map: from van Balgooy (1975) and Philipson (1986b).

 See also Money et al. (1950: general), Endress and Sampson (1983: floral development) and Philipson (1986b, 1993) for more information.